nullivex/ah-wiki/core/Running-ActionHero.md

 * Otherwise, you can reference the binary from either `./node_modules/.bin/actionHero` or `./node_modules/actionHero/bin/actionHero`.
 * If you installed actionHero locally, you can add a reference to your path (OSX and Linux): `export PATH=$PATH:node_modules/.bin` to be able to use simpler commands, IE `actionHero start`

-NOTE: If you are on windows, you will always need to run `node actionHero`

 ## Programatic Use of actionHero

 While NOT encouraged, you can always instantiate an actionHero server yourself.
 Perhaps you wish to combine actionHero with an existing (express?) project.
 Here's how!
 Take note that using these methods will not work for actionCluster, and only a single instance will be started within your project.